simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-deployment.md

 ### Deployment pipeline with GitHub Actions

 Now that we have the OICD provider in place, we can start to define our deployment pipeline to build and deploy the Lambda functions and CloudFront.
-In the end we want to be able to get to an CI/CD workflow.
-To do so we will define the following jobs in our pipeline:
+At the end, we want to be able to achieve a CI/CD workflow.
+To this end, we will define the following tasks in our pipeline:

-* Build the viewer request function
+* Creating the viewer request function
-* Build the origin response function
+* Create the origin response function
-* Create or update or Lambda@Edge and CloudFront environment in AWS with Pulumi
+* Create or update the Lambda@Edge and CloudFront environment in AWS using Pulumi

-As mentioned above the first job is to build the viewer request function.
-For this we just have to setup a nodeJs environment and install the dependencies and build the function.
-At the end we uopload the articfacts as build outputs with a [predefined action](https://github.com/actions/upload-artifact).
-As the upload  and later on the dowload of the of the artifacts takes quite a long time a better solution would have probably been to use the [caching mechanism of GitHub Actions](https://github.com/actions/cache).
+As mentioned earlier, the first task is to build the viewer request function.
+To do this, we just need to set up a Node.js environment, install the dependencies, and build the function.
+At the end, we upload the artifacts as build output with a [predefined action](https://github.com/actions/upload-artifact).
+Since uploading and later downloading the artifacts takes quite a long time, it probably would have been better to use the [caching mechanism of GitHub Actions](https://github.com/actions/cache).

 ```yaml
 name: Deploy CloudFront with Lambda@Edge